habitat-sh/on-prem-builder/docs-chef-io/content/manage/scaling.md

     weight = 20
 +++

 With any tiered or HA deployment of the builder services you'll likely want to horizontally scale your frontend nodes.
-The most common deployment pattern for this usecase is a pool of frontend nodes fronted by a load-balancer.
+The most common deployment pattern for this use case is a pool of frontend nodes fronted by a load balancer.

+## Deploy new frontend nodes

 ## Deploy new Front-ends